Understanding Your Monthly Bill

 Summer and Non-Summer Rates

 The energy charge on your bill in the summer (June through October) is 9.98¢ per kilowatt-hour (kWh).
-The winter rate November through May is 9.01¢ per kilowatt-hour (kWh).
-The change reflects prices the co-op pays for wholesale power.
+The winter rate from November through May is 9.01¢ per kilowatt-hour (kWh).
+The change reflects the prices the co-op pays for wholesale power.

 Renewable & EE Mandate